GitPersonal/Git-basics/git-basics.md

 `git push` Push to remote Repository

-`git clone` Clone repository into a new directory
+`git clone` Clone repository into a new directory.
+In terminal, cd to local folder you want to save the repository to.
+Then, type git colne.
+Clone the repository in Github that you want to clone.
+Click the Clone button and use the https version. click the copy icon and return to terminal and type 'Git clone' and then paste.

 ---